teckel12/LuaTelemetry/README.md

 ## Suggested Battery Settings

-1. Using a multi-meter, calibrate the voltage with the "Voltage Scale" in INAV configurator
+1. Using a multimeter, calibrate the voltage with the "Voltage Scale" in INAV configurator
-1. If you have a current sensor, make sure you [calibrate it](https://www.youtube.com/watch?v=AWjblvHgjjI)!
+1. If you have a current sensor, make sure you [calibrate it](https://www.youtube.com/watch?v=AWjblvHgjjI)

 #### In INAV Configurator

 * Voltage source to use for alarms and telemetry: **Raw**
-* Number of cells: **0** (0=auto, but set if you always use the same cell count)
+* Number of cells: **0** (0=auto, set if you always use the same cell count)
 * Maximum cell voltage for cell count detection: **4.3**
 * Minimum cell voltage: **3.4** (match "Cell Critical" in Lua Telemetry)
 * Maximum cell voltage: **4.2**